carloserlemus/comIT-shoppingCart/README.md

         NOTE: use HTML TO PUG converter to make this process faster.

         2. You can install bootstrap examples into the pug file.
+13. Create a new page: routes, views, and updating the index.js